yguitton/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md

 > >
 > {: .hands_on}
 >
-> If you peek at the output, you will see that the number of *genes* in your AnnData object has drastically reduced - this dataset has *only* the highly variable genes!
+> If you peek at the output, you will see that the number of *genes* in your AnnData object has drastically reduced to around `3213` - this dataset has *only* the highly variable genes!
 Some people prefer to only perform analysis on this dataset, however I have found that sometimes (for various reasons) important biological marker genes get excluded.
 For this reason, I personally will flag highly variable genes for use in the next analytical steps, however I keep all the genes in my AnnData object so that I can check for key ones in the future.
 >
 > - {% icon warning %} For this tutorial, you **must** keep all genes in your AnnData object.
 Therefore, delete the output that contains *only* the highly variable genes from your {% icon galaxy-history %} history now.
 >